This beer chicken recipe is perfect for fall. Cooking with beer is one of my passions. Beer braised chicken and onions recipe is perfect for fall.

 It'll fill your house with amazing aromas of braised chicken.
 I am drooling on the keyboard!
 This recipe is perfect for Oktoberfest.

 Have you ever seen a Dutch oven chicken recipe that doesn't need many ingredients?

 Chicken, some herbs, bacon, and a couple of veggies.
 THAT'S IT!

 I used chicken thighs.
 They have more flavor than white meat.
 You use beef or even turkey.
 As for the beer, brown ale is my choice.

-And now for a history break: Beer has been around for a VERY long time.
-It actually dates back to ancient Mesopotamia.
-The discovery of beer was a happy accident of sorts.
+Beer has been around for a VERY long time.
+It dates back to ancient Mesopotamia.
+The discovery of beer was a happy accident.
 Here's what happened: someone left moistened grain to make gruel unattended for a couple of days.
 The result: a fizzy "beverage" that was both sweet and slightly inebriating.

 - In a small bowl mix salt, pepper, nutmeg and oregano.

-- Heat olive oil in a braising pan and brown the chicken on both sides.
+- Heat olive oil on medium heat in a braising pan and brown the chicken on both sides.
 Sprinkle with salt mixture.
 Remove from pan and set aside.